 Whenever contracts for difference (CFDs) are discussed the question of whether they are only suitable for short-term trading is bound to come up.
-Common wisdom has it that CFDs should not be used if you are intending to hold a position in the markets for more than a month or two.
+Common wisdom has it that CFDs should not be used if you are intending to hold a position in the markets for a very long time.
 This is because interest is charged on the amount of the contract if you take a long position.
 Interest will mount up if you hold CFDs as investments rather than just as trading instruments.

 On the face of it, this would seem to make sense.
 If you want to invest your money for the long-term, you would prefer to buy something which doesn't need a continual maintenance charge.
 However, just as landlords buy rental properties and apartments that have a regular cost or maintenance fee, you can figure this expense into your profit calculation and still make it worthwhile.